zforster/cache-simulation/README.md

 # Cache Simulation
-A program to simulate a cache on given files using a least recently used (LRU) replacement strategy.
+A program to simulate a cache on given files using the least recently used (LRU) replacement strategy.

 # Input
 The first line describes the cache.
 Each of the following lines describes a memory access.